kboghe/NordVPN-switcher/README.md

 For example, manipulating Google search results by clicking on a particular link thousands of times from different IP adresses.

-•	For security reasons
+* For security reasons

-Of course, these are only some of the possible use-cases, I'm pretty sure there are plenty of other viable applications out there.
-NordVPN-switcher is extremely easy to implement, no matter the particular use-case at hand.
+I'm pretty sure there are plenty of other viable applications out there.
+NordVPN-switcher is extremely easy to implement, no matter the particular problem/project at hand.

 # Questions, problems, nasty bugs to report?